BitWattr/chat-clone-ai-local/README.md

 1.  **📤 Upload Chat History:**
     * You begin by uploading your WhatsApp chat history as a `.txt` file.
 A detailed tutorial on how to export this file from WhatsApp is available on the upload page.
-    * Your locally running backend service (built with Deno) receives this file.
+    * Your locally running backend service receives this file.
 2.  **📝 Parse Chat Data:**
-    * The uploaded chat content is immediately parsed *in-memory* using a custom Deno parser and integrated into the main application logic.
+    * The uploaded chat content is immediately parsed *in-memory* using a custom Deno parser.
     * This process extracts individual messages, their timestamps, and identifies all unique participants in the conversation.
 3.  **⏳ Session Management:**
     * A unique, temporary session ID is generated for your parsed chat data.